hanzoai/ROCm/docs/reference/gpu-atomics-operation.rst

   128-bit bitwise Exchange and CAS are not supported on AMD GPUs

-AMD Instinct accelerators
+AMD Instinct GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The bitwise atomic operations that are supported by different AMD Instinct accelerators listed in the following table.
+The bitwise atomic operations that are supported by different AMD Instinct GPUs listed in the following table.

 .. <!-- spellcheck-disable -->